emiapwil/alto-draft/src/design.md

 be derived from the corresponding ones for the base extended network map.
 For example, consider the hop count as the targeted information, the hop counts between two endpoints can be derived by summing up the hop counts (which all have the value of 1) on all the links on the path.
-The example also demonstrate that the cost map can be derived from certain information maps.
+That example also demonstrate how the cost map can be derived from certain information maps.

 <!-- ]]] -->

 ## Information Aggregation Services
 <!-- [[[ -->

-With the extensions introduced in [](#alto-info-protocol), an generic ALTO server implementation can collect information by requesting another ALTO server providing these information.
+With the extensions introduced in [](#alto-info-protocol), an generic ALTO server implementation can collect information by querying other ALTO servers providing these information.
 However, question still remains that how the original data can be collected.